KozlovKV/game-life/docs/_docs.md

 **Concept**

-Realization of "Conway game of life" has two main parts, Logisim part and Assembler part.
+Realization of "Conway's game of life" has two main parts, Logisim part and Assembler part.

 Logisim part is responsible for: